Skip to content

 Pope Francis wrote of that dynamic in Evangelii gaudium: “It is impossible to persevere in a fervent evangelization unless we are convinced from personal experience that it is not the same thing to have known Jesus as not to have known him, not the same thing to walk with him as to walk blindly, not the same thing to hear his word as not to know it, and not the same thing to contemplate him, to worship him, to find our peace in him, as not to.
 It is not the same thing to try to build the world with his Gospel as to try to do so by our own lights.
 This is why we evangelize…In union with Jesus, we seek what he seeks and we love what he loves…Beyond all our own preferences and interests, our knowledge and motivations, we evangelize for the greater glory of the Father who loves us.”

 The temptation throughout planning something like this is to just execute a Big Catholic Event™.
-With our programming team, we tried to make the entire pedagogical thrust of the instead about the worship of God.
+With our programming team, we tried to make the entire pedagogical thrust of the Congress about the worship of God.
 An encounter with the living God that would actually change minds and hearts.

 This would seem obvious, perhaps, to many, but, leaders in the Church can attest, that kind of Christocentricity is easier said than done.
 It is really easy to get distracted by what priorities different stakeholders —often themselves Important People™ — want.